lpsmodsimteam/SIT/README.md

 To run all the unit tests, run `make test`.
 The unit tests essentially run the minimum unit tests with all the supported IPC.

-To run the intersection simulation, run `make install run TEST=socks.py`.
+To run the intersection simulation, run `cd intersection && make install run`.

 ## Installation